 Get Some Exercise

 Instead of playing real sports outside, children have dozens of simulation games to choose from.
 It’s crazy when the real thing is just outside your front door!
 According to the NHS, people aged 5 to 18 need at least an hour of physical activity a day.
-This can be in the form of running or biking, as well as swinging on monkey bars or taking a walk.
-What’s more, parents who spend all day indoors can also benefit from the physical activity of taking their child out to activities like these.
+This can be in the form of running or biking, as well as swinging on monkey bars, playing sports like pickleball or taking a walk.
+Furthermore, parents who spend all day indoors can also benefit from the physical activity of taking their child out to activities like these.

 Help Kids Socialise